 Please reconsider.
-You can get a "real" domain for $13 or less and hosting can be obtained for anything from free to $100/yr.
+You can get a "real" domain for about $13 and hosting can be obtained for anything from free to $100/yr.
 The most important thing you lose - time - by initially using a free-space provider under their domain (like Geocities, BraveHost, or your ISP space) cannot be reclaimed.

 Years of work sometimes is lost with this one decision.
 As one of those "other webhosts", however, please don't just take my word for it - listen to the other people that have been through the transition when they finally decided the "free" host didn't do what they needed.
 And then experienced the horror of not being able to abandon the old site without losing all of their existing visitors, links, traffic - or worse, that they simply could not move their content from one to the other.
 There is no way to "simply" migrate from your ISP space or free space provider to a real domain.

 Don't use Geocities, Bravehost, 8M, 50meg, the space that comes with your ISP or any of the other hundreds of hosting providers that give you space under their own root domain (either "yoursite.example.com" or "example.com/yoursite").
 This will serve only to limit your sites availability and tie you to their services.
 From that point on, if you want to create other features or services, extend the capabilities or complexity of your site - you're sorely limited to what the host provides in their plan or when you ultimately decide to plop the $13/yr for your own domain all the work you've put into the initial site via marketing, linking and even just learning their proprietary interface - is gone.
 This doesn't even get into the length of the URLs, which can be very long and complex.